rc-05/docgen/README.md

 `(gen-doc defName doc . parameters)`
-: Generates interactive documentation that can be retrieved with `(describe defName)` and contains the **string** documentation *doc* and optional *parameters* for a function definition.
+: Generates interactive documentation that can be retrieved with `(describe defName)` and contains the **string** documentation *doc* and optional *parameters* for a function documentation.
+  If an already documented definition is re-documented a warning is issued.

 ## License